 This is a golem made out of a loaf of bread.
 You find him crusty and his wit stale.
 Having thought the previous sentence, you almost hope he manages to kick your ass.

-- Infel from Ar Tonelico 2.
+- Infel from Ar tonelico II: Melody of Metafalica.
 That she's a Mad Scientist and the Big Bad doesn't help it.
 No wonder that only Nenesha can stand being near her.

 - The Seer Terror minigame in Mario Party 6 has a basic premise of "Pull the rope, something happens, Bowser makes a bad pun out of it".
 He has nearly half an hour's worth of them, for reference.